TKDKid1000/TKDKid1000/README.md

 ### Hi there!
 I'm TKDKid1000!

-I’m a minecraft developer for CyberhubMC.
+I’m a minecraft developer for Armi's World.
 I code in mostly java, and have contributed to large projects like Essentialsx.

 Here are some ideas to get you started:

-I’m currently working on a few projects for [CyberhubMC](http://cyberhub.net:10000).
+I’m currently working on a few projects for [Armi's World](http://armi.tkdkid1000.net).

 I’m currently learning JavaScript so I can develop my website.